ansible-collections/overview/collection_checklist.md

 - [ ] collection dependencies must have a lower bound on the version which is at least 1.0.0, and are all part of the `ansible` package
 - [ ] `meta/runtime.yml` defines the minimal version of Ansible which the collection works with
 - [ ] has changelog, preferably with `changelogs/changelog.yaml`
 - [ ] collection repository should not contain any large objects (binaries) comparatively to the current Galaxy tarball size limit of 20 MB.
-For example, package installers for testing purposes shouldn't be added."
+For example, package installers for testing purposes shouldn't be added.
 - [ ] collection repository should not contain any unnecessary files like, for example, temporary files created by development tools.
 Temporary files MUST be added to `.gitignore`.

 **Tests:**